 - Core module Y

-Leading Primary Computing will allow teachers to develop their ability to expand the knowledge and skills of others in order to lead improvement of computing teaching across settings.
+Leading Primary Computing will allow you to develop your ability to expand the knowledge and skills of others in order to lead improvement of computing teaching across settings.
 Across both modules the emphasis is on developing concrete strategies grounded in a secure understanding of theory and research.

 Methods of Learning